Rishignan/Projects/README.md

 # WebProjects
-This is a list of my Web Projects. please feel free to take a look at it.
+This is a list of my Projects. please feel free to take a look at it.

+# NetFlix and myTunes:
+I used new bootstrap techniques to develop similar web design to Netflix and myTunes.